To The Root

 • Workshop space

-• 2 evening meals -Fri and Sat evening- (please let us know of any dietary requirements when you book)
+• 1 Evening meal Friday evening- (please let us know of any dietary requirements when you book)

 Duration, Food and Drink: